BenjaminWatts/watts-wrong/chapters/21-shale-gas.md

 This is the kind of environmental analysis that rarely gets discussed in the heat of the shale gas debate.
 But it's crucial: if your goal is to reduce emissions, then replacing high-carbon imports with lower-carbon domestic production makes sense.

+The environmental benefits of gas go beyond just direct emissions comparisons.
+Natural gas is fundamentally a transition fuel - much cleaner than oil or coal, but still a fossil fuel that we'll eventually need to phase out.
+However, this transition role is crucial for enabling the clean energy technologies that will replace it.
+With gas fired power providing about one-third of the current total on the grid, heat pumps (at 350% efficiency) reduce the use of emissions and gas by about 90% compared to a condensing gas boiler that's 90% efficient.
+An EV that travels 5km per kWh reduces total emissions by about 90% compared to a petrol car achieving 40mpg.
+In both cases, electrification also shifts emissions away from homes and people to power stations, where we might one day be able to capture and store them.

+This is why my support for shale gas is quite different from support for shale oil.
+While gas and oil deposits often occur together, finds that are skewed towards gas rather than oil are potentially much more interesting from an environmental and economic perspective.
+Gas can play this crucial transition role in enabling cleaner electricity and heating.

+Britain's shale gas potential was particularly interesting because the geological formations suggested gas-rich rather than oil-rich deposits.
+This meant we could have developed a domestic energy source that would have supported the transition to cleaner technologies, rather than simply extending our dependence on high-carbon transport fuels.

 ## Why Britain said no

 So if shale gas wouldn't have made gas cheaper but would have created jobs, generated tax revenue, and actually reduced emissions, why did Britain reject it?